brianwalczak/Screensheet/README.md

 - (⌨️) Real-time keyboard and mouse input forwarding that can be enabled or disabled.
 - (🔊) Optional device audio sharing that can be enabled or disabled.
 - (👥) View, accept, decline, and disconnect visitors with ease.
-- (✨) "Magic" mode featuring a magic-themed user interface!
+- (🍁) Autumn is finally here, featuring a fall-themed user interface!
 - (📦) Built with Node.js and Electron for cross-platform support.
 - (👤) Open-source under Apache 2.0 license - contribute or view it anytime.